BlueBay's $1.4 billion hedge fund closure exposes 'key man' risk

-LONDON BlueBay, one of Europe's biggest asset managers, will shut a $1.4 billion hedge fund in an unexpected move as fund manager Neil Phillips is leaving.
+LONDON BlueBay, one of Europe's biggest asset managers, will shut a $1.4 billion (1 billion pound) hedge fund in an unexpected move as fund manager Neil Phillips is leaving.

-The decision by the $66 billion money manager, a unit of Royal Bank of Canada, is the latest example of the "key man" risk investors face even at big investment firms when a fund manager leaves.
+The decision by the $66 billion money manager, a unit of Royal Bank of Canada (RY.TO), is the latest example of the "key man" risk investors face even at big investment firms when a fund manager leaves.

 With much of a mutual or hedge fund firm's value tied up in the brain power of its employees, the loss of an important employee exposes the firm and investors to asset flight which can even force it to sell holdings at a loss.